Taharpe2/SPOTIFY/README.md

 # SPOTIFY
-Pull songs played in past 24 hours on Spotify; Load into Local PostGres Server
+Pull songs played in past 24 hours on Spotify; Load into SQL Server

+Engine and Database libraries can be changed for local or cloud server.